Get your FREE months when you start today * Terms apply

 In addition to calculating and withholding payroll taxes, employers are also responsible for reporting these taxes to the IRS on a regular schedule.

-Let’s say you hire an employee at a weekly gross wage of $1,000.
+You hire an employee at a weekly gross wage of $1,000.
 Here's how payroll taxes break down for that pay period.

 Employee tax withholding: